Docker Compose でのサービス定義

 • never: Compose doesn't pull the image from a registry and relies on the platform cached image.
 If there is no cached image, a failure is reported.

 • missing: Compose pulls the image only if it's not available in the platform cache.
 This is the default option if you are not also using the Compose Build Specification. if_not_present is considered an alias for this value for backward compatibility.
+The latest tag is always pulled even when the missing pull policy is used.

 • build: Compose builds the image.
 Compose rebuilds the image if it's already present.